South West International Development Network (SWIDN)

 - Coordination and dissemination of information across the sector

-- A platform for for any person or organisation to engage in ending global poverty
+- A platform for for any person or organisation to engage with ending global poverty

 Become a member of SWIDN to enjoy all these fantastic benefits and more - we offer affordable Individual, Consultant and Organisational membership rates and it is quick and easy to join online.